Article

 The Devil is in the CapEx

 Investors are debating whether to continue engaging with the energy sector on climate action.
-We examine the capital expenditure of the sector to understand if these growing frustrations are justified
+We examine the capital expenditure of the sector.

 Investors are questioning whether climate engagement with the energy industry ultimately impacts the long-term strategy of investee companies.
 These questions arise as oil majors like BP and Shell water down their climate commitments, despite years of coordinated engagement from large institutional investors pushing for climate action.
 As the industry deliberates on the question of whether impactful climate engagement with energy companies is possible, we have examined the capital expenditure of the industry, aligned to the SDGs.
 We try to understand whether investor frustration is well-founded, and highlight a potential tool to better assess engagement efforts.
 To find the answer, we use SDG CapEx Fundamentals to analyse how the energy sector is investing in the transition.